Cselwood/cpp-opengl-training-app/README.md

 This program will not run without the following requirements (please check main.cpp for #includes).
 This application was originally known as "OpenGLCourseApp" as this had originally started as a course I was following, but I have renamed it since I diverged.

+### There may be bugs with the program but I haven't updated this since 2019.

 ## Requirements
 Assimp,
 GLEW,